oracle/rwloadsim/workloads/OLTP.md

 The oltpscale script is designed to do exactly that as it performs a sequence of runs with increasing number of processes and eventually produces a scaling report from these runs.

-Before using oltpscale, it is important to decide a unique key for each scaling run.
-The key which by default is your chosen {name} is saved in the repository, so your repository will have many runs with the same key, which would imply the scaling report might have many runs with the same process count.
+As oltpscale needs to produce graphs based on multiple runs, it need to run queries against the repository that return exactly these runs.
+These queries are using key and hostname (of the server where you execute oltpscale, i.e. your application server), so each oltpscale runs needs a separate key.
-Therefore, a unique key must be chosen such as {name}scale1, {name}sclA, or similar.
+Therefore, a unique key must be chosen (such as {key}scale1, {key}sclA, or similar.)
-To ensure no runs exist in your repository, execute (replace {key} with your actual chosen key)
+To ensure no runs exist in your repository, execute
 ```
-oltpcheckkey {key}
+oltpcheckkey {keytobechecked}
 ```
-It will either display a line saying the key does not exist or a line saying how many runs already exist with that key.
+It will either display a line saying the key does not exist or a line saying how many runs already exist with that key executed from your server.
 If runs exist, you need to pick a new key.
-Note that if multiple users share the same repository, there is a risk they might choose the same key, so it is recommended that a scheme is chosen for deciding key names.

 The oltpscale script has these options:
 |option|usage|